A survey of BWT variants for string collections: Preliminaries

-Given a string $T=T[1..n]$ over $\Sigma$, the {\em Burrows-Wheeler-Transform}~\cite{BW94}, $\BWT(T)$, is a permutation of the characters of $T$, given by concatenating the last characters of the lexicographically sorted conjugates of $T$.
-The number of runs of the \BWT\ of string $T$ is denoted $r(T)$, i.e.\ $r(T) = \runs(\BWT(T))$.
-To make the BWT uniquely reversible, one can add an index to it marking the lexicographic rank of the conjugate in input.
-For example, $\BWT({\tt banana}) = {\tt nnbaaa}$, hence $r({\tt banana})=3$, and the index $4$ specifies that the input was the 4th conjugate in lexicographic order.
-Alternatively, one adds a {\tt \$} to the end of $T$, which makes the input unique: $\BWT({\tt banana\$}) = {\tt annb\$aa}$.
-Note that $\BWT$ with and without end-of-string symbol can be quite different.
+It follows from the definition of the BWT that two strings $S,T$ are conjugates if and only if $\BWT(S) = \BWT(T)$.
+Indeed, the BWT is reversible up to conjugates: if a string $L$ is the BWT of some string $T$, then a string $S$ can be computed in linear time such that $L=\BWT(S)$, and thus $S$ is a conjugate of $T$.
+To make the BWT uniquely reversible, one can add an index to it, marking the lexicographic rank of the conjugate in input.
+For example, $\BWT({\tt CAGAGA}) = {\tt GGCAAA}$, and the index $4$ specifies that the input was the 4th conjugate in lexicographic order.
+Alternatively, one adds a {\tt \$} to the end of $T$, which makes the input unique: $\BWT({\tt CAGAGA\$}) = {\tt AGGC\$AA}$, and ${\tt CAGAGA\$}$ is the only string ending in ${\tt \$}$ with this BWT.
+Note that $\BWT$ with and without end-of-string symbol can be quite different, as the example shows.

+An important parameter of the $\BWT$ of string $T$ is the number of runs $r(T) = \runs(\BWT(T))$.
+It is well-known that on repetitive inputs, the BWT tends to produce long runs of the same character, making it amenable to compression via runlength-encoding (RLE).
+In our example, $r({\tt CAGAGA})=3$, while the original string has 6 runs.
+This property, referred to as the {\em clustering effect} of the BWT, is taken advantage of by compressed data structures such as the RLFM-index~\cite{MakinenN05} or the $r$-index~\cite{GagieNP20}.

 Next we define the {\em omega-order}~\cite{MantaciRRS07} on $\Sigma^*$: $S \prec_\omega T$ if $\root(S) = \root(T)$ and $ \exp(S) < \exp(T)$, or if $S^\omega <_\lex T^\omega$ (implying $\root(S) \neq \root(T)$), where $T^{\omega}$ denotes the infinite string obtained by concatenating $T$ infinitely many times.
 The omega-order relation coincides with the lexicographic order if neither of the two strings is a proper prefix of the other.
 The two orders can differ otherwise, e.g.\ ${\tt GT} <_\lex {\tt GTC}$ but ${\tt GTC} \prec_\omega {\tt GT}$.